What Are Dental Implants?

 A dental implant actually refers to a small, biocompatible titanium post that is surgically implanted in the jaw bone.
 This post will serve as the artificial root for the prosthetic tooth.
 The dental implant is restored with a dental crown if you are missing a single tooth, with a dental bridge if you are missing several teeth in a row, or with a denture if you are missing a whole row of teeth.

 How long does it take to get dental implants?

 After the comprehensive evaluation, Dr. James Dickert and Dr. Agatha Lynn will help to determine what your best treatment option will be.
 Dr. Dickert and Dr. Lynn offer dental implants in their Charleston, SC dentist office for one or several missing teeth.
 We will coordinate the surgical phase of your implant procedure with a local oral surgeon who will perform the implantation of the post.

 Generally, a period of 3-6 months of recovery is necessary for all soft tissues to heal and the post to integrate into the bone.
-The final restoration, a custom made dental crown, bridge or denture, will be placed in our Charleston dentist office after the post has fully integrated.
+The final restoration, a custom-made dental crown, bridge, or denture, will be placed in our Charleston dentist office after the post has been fully integrated.
 In some cases, we may be able to provide a temporary restoration while the implant heals.

 Does dental insurance cover the cost of dental implants?

 Everyone’s dental insurance is different and coverage will vary depending on your plan.
 Dental insurance is designed to cover routine care, emergencies, and basic dental care.
 Typically, dental insurance will not cover dental implant placement.
 Some may cover the dental restoration (the dental crown, dental bridge, or denture), or the tooth extraction if it is required.